afsaraali/Wind-Farm-Forecasting/README.md

 - I can implement a more robust LSTM with added layers to all of the wind farms in the datasets.

 -  I can deploy my apps remotely.
 They are hosted locally through voila and ngrok as of now.

-- I can implement a more robust LSTM with added layers to all of the wind farms in the datasets.